Sanglorian/orcus/Orcus Rulebook - current.md

 **Tags:** Descriptive words or phrases attached to powers, monsters and other game components.
 **Tradition:** A source of power, like Arcane, Divine, Martial, Natural and Shadow.

+### Skills

+**Sleight of Hand:** A skill used for picking pockets and disabling traps.
+**Streetsmarts:** A skill used for operating in urban environments, gathering information and blending into crowds.
+**Endure:** A skill used for enduring heat and cold and shaking off poison and disease.

+### Tiers of play

+**Adventurer:** Characters, creatures, items, powers, etc. that are between levels 1 and 10 are in the adventurer tier.
+**Prestige:** Characters, creatures, items, powers, etc. that are between levels 11 and 20 are in the prestige tier.
+**Mythic:** Characters, creatures, items, powers, etc. that are between levels 21 and 30 are in the epic tier.

+### Health, healing and the adventuring day

+**Extended challenge:** A challenge that requires multiple skill checks to overcome, not just one.
+An extended challenge will identify how many successes are required to succeed at the overall task; typically, these must be achieved before three failures.
 **Long rest:** A rest that takes six hours to complete.
 Daily powers that have been expended are usable again after a long rest, and characters heal to maximum HP and have their recoveries restored to maximum.
 **Persistent damage:** Persistent damage is experienced at the start of each of your turns until you succeed on a saving throw to shake it off.
 **Rally:** Once per encounter, a creature can rally, which costs a recovery but heals them equal to their recovery value and gives them a temporary +2 bonus to all defenses.